3 Reasons Why Longer Content is Better

 A topic is what it sounds like = a broad concept.

 A keyword = a component of that concept.

 Just think of your local grocery store as an example.

 1. Produce, meat and dairy (at the highest level)

 2. Fruit and vegetables (as sub-topics)

 And within the sub-topics:

-If the difference is still not clear to you between ‘keywords’ and topics – check out this comprehensive explanation by MarketMuse.
+If the difference is still not clear between ‘keywords’ and ‘topics’ – check out this comprehensive explanation by MarketMuse.

-Therefore, by focusing on ‘topics’ (rather than ‘keywords’ you immediately go to):
+Therefore, by focusing on ‘topics’ (rather than ‘keywords’), it’s easier to go to: